hrvthzslt/personal-site/content/posts/cunarvim.md

 ## Source

-The source of this project is available on [Github](https://github.com/hrvthzslt/cunarvim).\
+The source of this project is available on [GitHub](https://github.com/hrvthzslt/cunarvim).
+Check it out if you are interested in the details.